Ernectzo/Walkspeed-rblx-/README.md

 This is a simple walkspeed script for Roblox.
-Execute it through this loadstring.

-loadstring(game:HttpGet(“https://raw.githubusercontent.com/Ernectzo/Walkspeed-rblx-/main/Obfuscated.lua”, true))()
+For some reason it just refuses to execute through a loadstring

+SO

+Copy and paste the source code directly into the executor

 OR

-Put the obfuscated into a local script in Roblox studio
+Put the local script in Roblox studio

 ALSO